pmem/pmem.github.io/_posts/2017-04-03-cloudera-kudu-pmem-enabled-block-cache.md

 3. Keep performance as close to DRAM speed as possible.

 # Integration Challenges #
-There were several things considered when designing the integration of NVML into Kudu:
+There were several things considered when designing the integration of PMDK into Kudu:

 1. Where to integrate SW entry points to access enable persistent memory.
 2. What data/metadata to store on persistent memory.